 Find the full printable recipe with specific measurements below.

-- Warm water & warm milk: Warm liquids combined with the dry ingredients to form a dough.
-Warm temperatures will help the yeast.
+• Warm water & warm milk: Warm liquids combined with the dry ingredients to form a dough.
 Yeast thrives in warmth, however, if it’s too hot it’ll kill it.
 Too cold, it won’t rise.

 Variations

-You can also boost the Hawaiian flavor by adding 1/2 teaspoon of coconut extract (or replacing half of the amount of vanilla extract) and a pinch of ground ginger.
+• Boost Hawaiian flavor: Add 1/2 teaspoon of coconut extract (or replacing half of the amount of vanilla extract) and a pinch of ground ginger.

 How to Make Hawaiian Rolls

-- Combine wet ingredients.
-In the bowl of your stand mixer, using the dough hook attachment, whisk together the pineapple juice, water, milk, brown sugar, honey, butter, vanilla, and salt.
+• Combine wet ingredients.
+In the bowl of your stand mixer, use the dough hook attachment to stir pineapple juice, water, milk, brown sugar, honey, butter, vanilla, and salt.

-- Form the dough.
-Then, add 1 1/2 cups of flour, the egg yolk, and the yeast.
+• Form dough.
+Add 1 1/2 cups of flour, egg yolk, and yeast.
 Mix on medium speed until combined, and then continue adding 1/2 cup of flour at a time, mixing to combine with each addition.
-You’ll know your dough is ready when it’s no longer sticking to the sides of the bowl or your fingers, but is still nice and soft.
+The dough is ready when it pulls away from the sides of the bowl.

-- Divide the dough balls.
-Once it has risen, punch it down and transfer it to a lightly floured surface and begin kneading with your hands for 1 minute.
-Cut the dough into 4 sections, then cut each section into 4.
-Roll each portion of dough into a ball and place them in a buttered 9 x 13-inch baking dish.
-You want to try and get each portion of dough equal in size, however, because it all gets baked together, it’s not a make or break situation if it’s not exact.
+• Divide dough balls.
+Once it has risen, punch it down and transfer to a lightly floured surface to knead with your hands for 1 minute.
+Section dough into 15 equal pieces.
+Roll each piece of dough into a ball and place in buttered 9 x 13-inch baking dish.

-- Second rise.
-Cover the dish with a towel and let the rolls rise for 30 minutes until doubled in size.
-In the meantime, preheat the oven to 350°F. Once the dough rises, brush the tops with an egg wash if desired.
+• Second rise.
+Cover dish with a towel and let the rolls rise for 30 minutes until doubled in size.

 Expert Tips

-- Type of yeast: If you have issues with your dough it almost always comes down to the yeast!
-I used instant yeast for these Hawaiian bread rolls but you can use active yeast if that is what you have on hand.
-The difference is that instant yeast can just be added directly while active yeast needs to be dissolved in warm water and sugar first.
+• Type of yeast: I used instant yeast for these Hawaiian bread rolls but you can use active yeast if that is what you have on hand.
+Active yeast will need to dissolved in warm water and sugar first.

 Recipe FAQs